oniongarlic/btlebeacon/README.md

 Setup Eddystone LE Beacon
 =========================

+Eddystone beacon.
+Support URL, UID and TLM frames.

-Advertises a URL as an Eddystone beacon, https://github.com/google/eddystone/
+Advertises a URL as an Eddystone beacon with support for telemetry (TLM) and UID frames.

+See https://github.com/google/eddystone/ for details about Eddystone.

 Todo/Bugs:
-* Assumes https:// prefix
+* Assumes https:// prefix, url must be without
-* Does not encode suffix
+* Does not encode suffix yet (FIXME)
-* Fix the above
+* NID and BID are used as strings
+* NID and BID defaults to 0123456789 ABCDEF
+* UID can not be set
+* Needs root, use sudo if needed

 Usage:
+* ./beacon url [nid bid]

+Examples:
-* sudo ./beacon <url-without-protocol>
+* ./beacon www.tal.org

-Example:
-* sudo ./beacon www.lwn.net
+* ./beacon www.tal.org 0123456789 ABCDEF